archibalduk/EHM_2007_Custom_Start_Date_Patch/README.md

 The CSD Patch was last compiled with Microsoft Visual Studio 2013.

 Please bear in mind that this is the first ever C++ code I wrote and it was a big learning curve.
 The standard of coding is very poor and should ideally be re-organised.
-However, the code is very short and simple, so it should only take an hour or two to tidy things up.
+However, the code is very short and simple, so it should only take an hour or so to move the code definitions from CSD_Form.h to CSD_Form.cpp and to add proper declarations in the header file.